DanteOnline/hack-the-python/README.md

 #### Run

-If you user python command run runall.py
+If you use python command run runall.py

 ```sh
 $ python runall.py
 ```

-If you user python3 command run runall3.py
+If you use python3 command run runall3.py

 ```sh
 $ python3 runall3.py